Coveros-GitHub-Sandbox/selenified/README.md

 If running within SecureCI™ and Jenkins, TestNG produces a JUnit XML results file.
 This is great for storing results/metrics within Jenkins, and tracking trends.
 Additionally, consider archiving testing results to go along with these trending results.

+## Open Issues
+Note that there are a few open issues with the framework
+* Running blur and type keys on a Mac can fail when threaded.
+Be cautious when running these tests